API Documentation

 accra(o)

-Get the instantaneous acceleration [mas/year^2] in the right-ascension direction of the primary from an instance of AbstractOrbitSolution
+Get the instantaneous acceleration [mas/julian year^2] in the right-ascension direction of the primary from an instance of AbstractOrbitSolution

 .
 The units of M_planet